There are a variety of underlayments used under wood floors, click-together floating floors, as well as carpet and tile.

 Breathable Cork

-Cork underlayment is one of the most expensive underlayments.
 It provides good cushioning and sound dampening as well as some leveling.

 It can be used under engineered hardwood, laminate floors, hardwood flooring, and ceramic tiles.

-The small pieces of cork are usually pressed together with a polyurethane glue which I find to be quite strong in offgassing, so I don’t personally use this underlayment.
-However some brands are made with polyethylene as the binder, which is much much better in terms of odor and offgassing.
-Eco Cork Foam, says they use polyethylene as the main binder.
+In most brands out there, the small pieces of cork are usually pressed together with a polyurethane glue which I find to be quite strong in off-gassing, so I don’t personally use this underlayment.

-They also recommended to glue the underlayment down.
+They also recommended gluing the underlayment down.

 1/2”(12mm) cork underlayment has STC 49 and IIC 48 sound ratings.